A Survey on Code-Based Cryptography: Preliminaries

 Note that $\bH \in \mathbb{F}_{q^m}^{(n-k) \times n}$, but the code $\Gamma(\alpha,G)$ is the $\mathbb{F}_q$-kernel of $\bH$.

 From this construction, we can already see that strong connection between classical Goppa codes and GRS codes.
-For this we define subfield subcodes and alternant codes in the following. \begin{definition}[Subfield Subcode, e.g. \cite{macwilliams}, Chapter 7] Let $\mathcal{C}$ be an $[n,k]$ linear code over $\mathbb{F}_{q^m}$.
+For this we define subfield subcodes and alternant codes in the following. \begin{definition}[Subfield Subcode] Let $\mathcal{C}$ be an $[n,k]$ linear code over $\mathbb{F}_{q^m}$.
 The \emph{subfield subcode} of $\mathcal{C}$ over $\mathbb{F}_q$ is then defined as